DiabaGodwin/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is readme file for this directory which provide the script to print out working directory
+This command list items in a directory